Reactor™ - The manual

 Layer Paths in the example tree

-Knowledge of the layer paths is not required when you want to use reactor, but it can be useful to develop a better understanding of the system.
+Knowledge of layer paths is not required to use Reactor, but it can help you better understand the system.

 1